 Tell Me How You Got Started Cooking?

 I started cooking at a very young age; the kitchen literally raised me.
 I love to eat so the kitchen or near the kitchen was the best place to be.
 My family was always having some kind of party so there was always traffic in the kitchen.
-I watched all the prepping, all the cooking and took in all the smells.
+I watched all the prepping, and all the cooking and took in all the smells.
 I became the official taste tester.

 My first cooking experience came from baking with my mom.
 Every Saturday my mom would bake sweet bread and cakes.
 I always wanted to help so she would always give me my own bowl and she would add the ingredients one by one explaining all the steps I needed to complete before I could have the finished product.
 A mini chef was born.

 I got the bug for cooking professionally by accident in high school.
 I had never thought about cooking as a profession prior to that.
 I was asked to participate in a potluck in class and I decided to bring in a cheesecake that I had made.
-Everyone loved it especially my teacher.
+Everyone loved it, especially my teacher.
 He began ordering them on a weekly basis and then so did my classmates and my other teachers.
 They nicknamed me the Keebler elf.
 Soon I branched out to brownies and other sweets.

 My family was and still is the biggest influence on my culinary style.
-The most important things I learned in the kitchen were from my Mom, Grandmother and Aunts.
+The most important things I learned in the kitchen were from my Mom, Grandmother, and Aunts.
 Their philosophy was that food should taste good and look good.
-It doesn’t have to fancy but at least let it be presentable.
+It doesn’t have to be fancy but at least let it be presentable.